fleschutz/Math/README.md

 Type-safe Math in C++
 =====================

-This Math lib helps to apply mathematics correct, with high precision, and as easy as possible.
+This Math lib helps to apply mathematics correct, with high precision and as easy as possible.
 It provides type-safe computations on arbitrary units and easy conversion to and from them.

 Features
 --------